Tennen/deep-compare-between-object/README.md

 # deep-compare-between-object
-deep compare between object with unit testing
+this is a module which could make a deep compare between object

+>if you want to run unit testing, you should

-first you should install modules with npm
+1. install modules with npm

 <pre><code>$ npm install</code></pre>

-you could change test samples in test/testSamples.js
+2. change test samples in `test/testSamples.js`

-if you want to run test, you may just *npm test*
+3. run `npm test`
+<pre><code>$ npm test </code></pre>